Livebhau/LiveVA/README.md

-# 🚀 LiveVA Premium - The Ultimate Hypixel Skyblock Assistant
+# 🚀 LiveVA Premium | The Flex Update

-**LiveVA** is a highly optimized, client-side Fabric mod designed to enhance your multiplayer experience on Hypixel Skyblock.
-It takes the annoyance out of repetitive tasks like party management, chat interactions, and RNG drop announcements, letting you focus 100% on grinding and having fun.
+**LiveVA** is a highly optimized, client-side Fabric mod designed to dominate your multiplayer experience on Hypixel Skyblock.
+It takes the annoyance out of repetitive tasks like party management, chat interactions, and RNG drop announcements, letting you focus 100% on grinding and flexing your loot.

 *Note: This mod solely automates chat commands and provides visual/audio utilities.
 It strictly adheres to server rules and does NOT automate player movement, combat, or inventory management.*

 ---

-## 🌟 Core Features
+## 🌟 The Ultimate Feature List

+### 🎲 RNG Auto-Flex Engine (NEW)
+Never miss a chance to flex your insane luck!
+LiveVA intelligently tracks your high-value drops without any extra effort on your part.
+* **Smart Loot Scanner:** The mod instantly scans Obsidian and Bedrock chests.
+If it spots an RNG drop (like Necron's Handle, Shadow Warp, or Master Stars), it triggers a massive on-screen Title Alert and auto-announces the drop to your Guild or Party.
+* **Slayer & Boss Auto-Flex:** Don't have a chest to open?
+LiveVA instantly detects `RARE DROP`, `CRAZY RARE DROP`, and `INSANE DROP` messages in your chat and auto-flexes them for you!
+* **VIP Chat Actions ("Click-to-Flex"):** Whenever you get a rare drop, LiveVA generates a private message with interactive **`[ALL]`**, **`[PARTY]`**, and **`[GUILD]`** buttons.
+Just click one to instantly share your drop and Magic Find stats!

+### 🖱️ 1-Click Ghost UI (NEW)
+We've brought the GUI directly into your chat!
+Managing your lists is now faster than ever.
+* Type `/va list` or `/va listsounds` to view your active friends or sound triggers.
+* Every entry features a red, clickable **`[✖]`** button next to it.
+Just click it to instantly remove that player or sound trigger—no typing required!

 ### 🎛️ Premium In-Game GUI
 Manage all your settings without ever touching a config file!